INSTRUCTIONS UNDER REVISION 6 JAN 21 More changes due

 There is a choice of scales.
 You should use 1:7,500 or 1:5,000.
 Think about this; the area may dictate a particular scale and the scale may also help you devise your course.
 The 1:7,500 scale allows you to use a larger area in which you can scatter your controls more widely,

-allowing longer runs between the 30 controls that you should aim for.
+allowing longer runs between the 30 controls that you should aim for, although that number is not mandatory.
 1:5,000 gives you a smaller area to play with, but you can place your controls closer together and devise more intricate courses demanding careful navigation and more route choices than

 1:7,500.
+It is worth remembering to put a reasonable number of controls nearer to the Start/Finish to cater for slower/newcomers/young people to gain a fuller experience and enable them to run loops.
 It is also more realistic for competitors to visit all 30 controls at 1:5,000, but you should use at least 75% of the map area in placing controls at this scale.

 To set the map area, left click with mouse at centre of the area you want.
 You will see the area that has been defined with a grey background.
 You can move the box by clicking on and moving the blue ‘centre marker’.